ATNF/askapsoft/Code/Doc/user/current/doc/utils/casdaupload.rst

 ~~~~~~~

 The following example declares four artifacts to be uploaded to CASDA, one for
-each of the artifact types: image, source catalog, measurement set and evaluation
+each of the artifact types: image, source catalogue, measurement set and evaluation
 report.

 .. code-block:: bash